jakereps/shareddit/README.md

 You could put the source code on your own server if you want (but then you don't get cool new features!), otherwise just make a new bookmark and set the URL to this:

     javascript:void($.getScript('https://rawgithub.com/iGGNoRe/shareddit/master/main.js'))

-I wouldn't recommend linking to beta.js, because it breaks more than it works.
-That's my playground for new features.

 ## Use comment sharing